rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 A section will either be closed by its parent container, or by an optional end-marker node.

-That is, because if there is no end-marker node before the end of a section's default scope is reached, then that section ends with its parent container.
+That is because if there is no end-marker node before the end of a section's default scope is reached, then that section ends with its parent container.
 If however an end-marker node is reached before its default scope is exited, then that section ends with the unassociated end-marker node.